-Before we sojourn to the orgiastic realm of wailing guitars, spandex and hairspray you might be interested to know that my posts reflecting on my days as a DJ after I had quit the music biz generated more noise than anything I have published in this blog.
-It has been overwhelming.
+Before we sojourn to the orgiastic realm of wailing guitars, spandex and hairspray you might be interested to know that my posts reflecting on my days as a DJ after I quit the music biz generated more noise than anything I have published in this blog.
+It’s been overwhelming.
 I received emails from clubs offering me headlining DJ slots to a couple of magazines who want me to write for them (one of them, ironically, is a leading music magazine that published an abysmal review of my band’s EP back in 2003!).
 This experience has bolstered a very important message, both creatively and on a more personal level, that I must always follow my instinct.
 It carries more wisdom than anything your head or heart can ever offer.
 With this in mind, you can move mountains.

 On to the serious business of 80s hair metal.
 Used interchangeably with glam metal, hair metal is a subgenre of hard rock and heavy metal.
 It combines elements of both while adding catchy hooks and guitar riffs and borrowing from the aesthetic of glam rock.
 The genre arose on the Los Angeles Sunset Strip music scene in the early 1980s thanks to bands like WASP and Dokken trying to outdo each other with over-the-top club shows.
 If rock and roll is a prostitute then glam metal tarts it up a notch.
 A line of cocaine tracing a ladder to the stars.
 I’m a massive fan of this genre.
 Why?
 Because it’s fearless, funny and it rocks.
 It makes me happy.